nishakuvalekar25/text-to-speech-converter/README.md

 # TextSpeak Bot

-- Developed a user-friendly interface allowing users to choosefrom a variety of voices.
+- Developed a user-friendly interface allowing users to choose from a variety of voices.

 - Implemented algorithms to convert written text into audible speech.